 The dart.dev homepage and many codelabs have embedded DartPads.
 If these DartPads don't appear at all, then try the following:

-Make sure you’re using a supported browser.
+Make sure you're using one of the latest two versions of Chrome, Edge, Firefox, or Safari.
 DartPad might not work in other browsers, and is known not to work in the default configuration of the Brave browser.

 If you're using an ad blocker, disable it.